Jack Aitken: 2021 season: First endurance racing season and serious crash

 After leaving Campos in Formula 2, Aitken switched to sports car racing and joined the GT World Challenge Europe.
 He competes in both the Endurance and Sprint cups, driving a Lamborghini Huracán GT3 Evo for Emil Frey Racing alongside Konsta Lappalainen.
 His first race was the 3 Hours of Monza, for which Aitken and his teammates qualified 14th.
 However, Aitken did not drive in the race as the car was retired following damage from a puncture.

-In July 2021 during the Spa 24 Hours event, Aitken was involved in a massive crash along with 3 other drivers.
+In July 2021 during the Spa 24 Hours event, Aitken was involved in a massive crash along with three other drivers.
 He crashed into the barrier after Raidillon, bounced back onto the track and came to a stop before being hit from behind by another driver which caused two further cars to become entangled in the accident.
 Aitken was taken to hospital where he stayed overnight.
 His injuries were described as non life-threatening though serious and it was later revealed that he had sustained "a broken collarbone, a fractured vertebra ... and a very small lung contusion".

 2022 season: First Le Mans race

-In 2022 Aitken moved to the ADAC GT Masters, racing with Albert Costa for Emil Frey Racing.
+In 2022, Aitken moved to the ADAC GT Masters, racing with Albert Costa for Emil Frey Racing.

 Aitken driving at the Red Bull Ring during the 2023 Deutsche Tourenwagen Masters season.

 In 2022, Aitken competed in the LMP2 Pro-Am class for Racing Team Turkey alongside Charlie Eastwood and Salih Yoluç.
 Aitken and his team ended up finishing 11th in the standings.

 For the 2022 season, Aitken also raced exclusively in the endurance rounds of the championship, pairing up with Mirko Bortolotti and Albert Costa in the same Emil Frey Racing Lamborghini.
 He finished 13th and 6th in the first two races, held in Imola and Paul Ricard respectively.
 In the 24 Hours of Spa, after a crash for Costa, Aitken failed to finish the race.

-Aitken made his 24 Hours of Le Mans in the 2022 edition, competing for Algarve Pro Racing alongside Sophia Flörsch and John Falb.
+Aitken made his 24 Hours of Le Mans debut in the 2022 edition, competing for Algarve Pro Racing alongside Sophia Flörsch and John Falb.
 The trio finished 25th overall, 20th in the LMP2 class and 5th in the Pro-Am sub class.

 Aitken competing at the 2023 24 Hours of Daytona.